xkmato/awesome/README.md

  - All attributes and function names must be all lower case different words separated with "_" eg def awesome_ken():
  - Use real english names that make sense to name anything.
 Do not use short hand

+also please this may go without mentioning but all the same, I hope you guys know that the commit message you put should meaningful
+This can help us choose what commits to give special attention

  Add all the suggestions to this file